mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 	return 566;
 }
 ```
-Do not worry, however, as our approach for this transplier is to find the `return 566` in the instructions and add our instructions right before that.
+Do not worry, however, as our approach for this transpiler is to find the `return 566` in the instructions and add our instructions right before that.
 This can still be done even though the instructions have moved around a little in our temporarily modified copy of the instructions.
 Switching back to the IL view, lets find the code between `this.makeStrongBee = true;` and `return 566`.
 This code now contains the instructions for our if statement and returning 183.
 Lets annotate these instructions now:
 ```cs
 // push Player instance onto stack
 IL_0015: ldarg.0